 About Anny Saludar

-Meanwhile lets just say that we are proud Anny Saludar contributed a whooping 123 entries.
+But we are proud to say that Anny Saludar contributed 123 entries already.

 Entries by Anny Saludar

 by Charlotte Langtree The ship was like nothing Jasper had seen before.
 Porous walls secreted a strange substance, and the floor throbbed beneath his feet.
 Leading his men into a small chamber, he stilled as a sharp hiss erupted.
 Liquid flew from the wall onto his arm, searing clothes and skin.
 “This ship’s alive!” […]